Introvert this, extrovert that… Not a day goes by that I don’t see an article that talks about the problems that these personality types face.

 To simplify it, an ambivert is a person who has both introversion and extroversion qualities and may bounce between the two.
 Sounds a tad bi-polar, right?
 It can seem that way sometimes, but honestly, it’s more of a need for balance.

 The ambivert loves social settings and being around others, but we also need our solitude.
 Too much time on either the introvert or extrovert side will make us moody and unhappy.
 Balance is the key for us ambiverts!

 Understanding the Ambivert

-With that being said, the ambivert can sometimes be a confusing to others; having both traits, we can sway too far in either direction rather easily.
+With that being said, the ambivert can sometimes be confusing to others.
+Having both traits, we can sway too far in either direction rather easily.
 Our behaviors are likely to change with the situation, and we can easily become “unbalanced.”
 We enjoy doing something… until we don’t.
-These behavior “fluctuations” are a result of our need to find and stay balanced.
+These behavior “fluctuations” are a result of our need to stay balanced between the different levels of stimulation.

-Because we are “in the middle”, we are flexible creatures; we have our personal preferences, of course, but we adjust pretty well in most situations (as long as we don’t stay there too long and get bored or unbalanced).
-We can work well alone or in groups.
+We have our personal preferences, of course, but we adjust pretty well in most situations (as long as we don’t stay there too long and get bored or unbalanced).
+Ambiverts can work well alone or in groups.
 We can take charge or step down when the situation calls for it.
 We also have game plans in order for most things or potential problems that may arise.
-On the down side, this level of flexibility can cause us to be indecisive.
+On the downside, this level of flexibility can cause us to be indecisive.

 - Magic Mushrooms Can Actually Rewire and Change Your Brain - December 26, 2014

 - What Is an Ambivert and How to Find Out If You Are One - November 8, 2014

 - Sound Therapy: an Amazing Tool to Change Your State of Mind & Enhance Wellbeing - October 16, 2014